jart/blink/README.md

 [third_party/cosmo](third_party/cosmo).
 Blink passes 350 test suites
 from the [Linux Test Project](https://github.com/linux-test-project/ltp) (see [third_party/ltp](third_party/ltp).
-Blink passes 108 of [Musl Libc's unit test suite](https://github.com/jart/libc-test) unit test suites (see [third_party/libc-test](third_party/libc-test)).
-The tests we haven't included are usually due to (1) floating ULP rounding errors (Blink aims to be fast and tiny, so we're on the fence about floating point emulation), and (2) APIs that can't or won't be supported, e.g.
-System V message queues.
-Blink runs the precompiled Linux test binaries above on other operating systems too (e.g. Apple M1, FreeBSD, Cygwin).
+Blink passes 108 of [Musl Libc's unit test suite](https://github.com/jart/libc-test) (see [third_party/libc-test](third_party/libc-test)).
+The tests we haven't included are usually due to (1) floating ULP rounding errors (Blink aims to be fast and tiny, so we're on the fence about floating point emulation), and (2) APIs that can't or won't be supported, e.g. System V message queues.
+Blink runs the precompiled Linux test binaries above on other operating systems too, e.g. Apple M1, FreeBSD, Cygwin.

 ## Reference